LuminiteTime/Open-Labs-Share-Docs/Project Description.md

 Each lab should be a list of steps required to do / create / build something.
 All labs should be practically oriented.
 Consequently, each lab should have afterward hands-on exercises (theoretical questions, practical tasks).

 #### Submits of homework
-Each student must be able to do a homework (set of exercises) after the laboratory.
+Each student must be able to do a homework (set of exercises) after the lab.
 In order to have feedback, student may submit a finished work in **PDF** format to a platform.
-Each submission is connected to the exact laboratory and its set of exercises.
+Each submission is connected to the exact lab and its set of exercises.

 #### Submit evaluating
-The author of the laboratory or people that have finished the laboratory should be able to check new homeworks from other people.
+The author of the lab or people that have finished the lab should be able to check new homeworks from other people.

 > [!note] User story on submit evaluation
-> **As a** laboratory author or student who completed a lab
+> **As a** lab author or student who completed a lab
 > **I want to** review and provide feedback on submitted homework
 > **So that** I can help other learners improve their practical skills and contribute to the learning community
 >